-How to Teach Quran Tajweed to Kids at Home
+How to Teach Your Child Tajweed

 The strongest Madd in Tajweed is Madd Lazim.
 It must be held for 6 counts, making it the longest and most powerful type of elongation.